Belgium in the Eurovision Song Contest 2011: Semi-final

 The semi-final took place on 30 January 2011 at the VivaCité studios in Brussels, hosted by Jean-Louis Lahaye.
 In the show thirty entries competed and the combination of results from an expert jury and a public televote determined the top fourteen that qualified to the final.

 Final

-The final took place on 12 February 2011 at the Palais des Congrès in Liège, hosted by Jean-Louis Lahaye and Maureen Louys where the fourteen entries that qualified from the preceding semi-final competed.
+The final took place on 12 February 2011 at the Palais des Congrès in Liège, hosted by Jean-Louis Lahaye with Maureen Louys reporting from the green room.
 The running order was determined by RTBF and announced on 3 February 2011.
-The winner, "With Love Baby" performed by Witloof Bay, was selected by the combination of results from an expert jury and a public televote.
-The jury consisted of Sandra Kim (winner of the Eurovision Song Contest 1986 for Belgium), Viktor Lazlo (singer, host of the Eurovision Song Contest 1987), Jean-Pierre Hautier (television and radio presenter, Belgian commentator at the Eurovision Song Contest) and Charles Gardier (Francofolies de Spa artistic director).
+The fourteen entries that qualified from the preceding semi-final competed and the winner, "With Love Baby" performed by Witloof Bay, was selected by the combination of results from an expert jury and a public televote.
+55,000 televotes were received, while the jury consisted of Sandra Kim (winner of the Eurovision Song Contest 1986 for Belgium), Viktor Lazlo (singer, host of the Eurovision Song Contest 1987), Jean-Pierre Hautier (television and radio presenter, Belgian commentator at the Eurovision Song Contest) and Charles Gardier (Francofolies de Spa artistic director).